pret/pokecrystal/docs/event_commands.md

 <code>[wScriptVar] = <i>value</i></code>

-Used in scripts to load a given variable into RAM.
+Used to load a given variable into RAM.
 Used in a variety of situations, like calling the right Unown puzzle, the right Move Tutor option, or the right Pokémon for `MonCheck`.

 ## `$16`: <code>addval <i>value</i></code>

 <code>[wScriptVar] += <i>value</i></code>

-Used in scripts to add a certain number to a given variable into RAM.
+Used to add a certain number to a given variable into RAM.

 ## `$17`: <code>random <i>value</i></code>